-Ferry crashes into jetty, at least 4 injured
+Ferry crashes into jetty, at least 6 injured

 HYANNISPORT, Mass.
-(AP) — The Coast Guard says at least four people were injured after a high-speed ferry struck a jetty in Hyannisport and began taking on water.
+(AP) — At least six people were injured when a high-speed ferry struck a jetty in Hyannisport, Massachusetts, and began taking on water, the U.S. Coast Guard and steamship authority said.

 The ferry Iyanough hit the jetty and grounded on the rocks at the Hyannis Harbor entrance around 10 p.m.
 Friday.
 It serves a 26-mile route between Nantucket and Hyannis.
+There were 48 passengers, 6 crew members and 3 food service workers on board the vessel at the time of the mishap.

+Bad weather, strong winds and choppy seas are believed to have contributed to the grounding of the Iyanough, the authority said in a statement.

-The Coast Guard says rescue crews will work into the night to safely transfer passengers and ferry crew.
+The Coast Guard says rescue crews worked into the night to transfer passengers and ferry crew.
 They also will assess the ferry’s damage.

 The ferry is operated by the Woods Hole, Martha’s Vineyard and Nantucket Steamship Authority, connecting the Massachusetts islands with the mainland.
 It can hold up to 400 people.